joelelmercarlson/mission/README.md

 difficult and engaging problems for our clients.
-Our engineers use their deep expertise and problem-solving skills to make the difference, by applying techniques in infrastructure and software design and architecture, using up to date and innovative methods
+Our engineers use their deep expertise and problem-solving skills to make the difference, by applying techniques in infrastructure and software design and architecture, using modern and innovative methods

 # Solving the Hardest Problems, Together
-The Consultancy where exceptional practitioners collaborate to creatively solve the most complex and engaging client challenges.
+The Consultancy collaborate to creatively solve the most complex and engaging client challenges.
 We envision a future where our expertise in enterprise compute, cloud, and artificial intelligence transforms difficult problems into innovative, sustainable solutions—empowering organizations to thrive.
 By applying cutting-edge techniques in infrastructure, software design, and architecture, we ensure that every solution reflects our commitment to excellence, ethics, and impact.

 # Core Values
 ### Equity in Access